 Students who have enough credits for supplementary examinations will be automatically entered.
 There is no need to do anything to register for the exams and there is no fee to pay.
-A supplementary exam timetable will be available on your student record in early August.
+A supplementary exam timetable will be available on your student record at least 1-week before the exam period.
 The supplementary examination period is in mid-August.
 For the exact dates please see the term dates.
 You are advised to not book any holidays during this period until you have confirmation that you have cleared the level.